Skip to main content

 At this stage, if it hasn’t come up in casual conversation already, consider asking your adviser whether it is appropriate to invite a faculty member from another university to sit on your committee.
 Their answer may be no, and that’s fine, but it’s worth asking.
 Getting a perspective from outside your home department can be useful, and search committees are generally impressed by job candidates who have support (i.e., letters of recommendation) from outside faculty.
 That said, though, it’s worth emphasizing that your home faculty are your first and best source of support.

-Thanks to the efforts of many people in the SCS, extensive and very helpful advice on the job application process is available on the SCS website.
+Extensive advice on the job application process is available on most professional academic societies’ websites.
 Read their notes now.

 Now is the time to begin to turn your thinking about jobs and careers outside the academy into some important decisions.
 Choose letter writers for these jobs and narrow down the kinds of job for which you will apply.
-Translating your CV into a resume takes at least a full weekend, and you should run it by an appropriate career adviser on campus or a trusted friend or resource off campus.
+Translating your CV into a resume takes at least two days of work, and you should run it by an appropriate career adviser on campus or a trusted friend or resource off campus.

 July and August

-Create a dossier in your department or Career or Placement office.
-Be sure you are familiar with their internal procedures and deadlines.
+Create a dossier in your department or Career or Placement office or online service.
+Be sure you are familiar with your department’s and school’s internal procedures and deadlines for finishing up your degree.

-Register yourself as a job candidate with the SCS (cheaper if you register by early in the fall).
-You may register on the Web at the address printed at the end of this booklet.
-To register for the Placement Service, you must be a member in good standing of the SCS, so be sure that your dues are paid in full.
+Register yourself as a job candidate with your professional academic association (it’s typically cheaper if you register by early in the fall).
+To access full services, you must be a member in good standing, so be sure that your dues are paid in full.
 See their guidelines and advice.
+Financial aid is sometimes available.

 Finish your application file.
 This normally includes a curriculum vitae; a cover letter; at least 3 letters of recommendation; and writing sample(s).
 On occasion, you will be asked to provide a separate description of your research and/or teaching interests, and many institutions now request teaching dossiers.
 Not every department will require a transcript, but be prepared to send out an official copy from both graduate and undergraduate institutions.